-(will update at the end of public comment) Public input received was overwhelmingly focused on affordable rental housing, fair housing issues, homelessness, and the relationship between them.
-Therefore, these are areas of prioritization that reflect public feedback and sentiment.
-Many comments were also received that expressed interest or concern about how federal funds might be used to respond to those most impacted by the ongoing COVID-19 crisis
+Public input received was focused on affordable rental housing, fair housing issues, homelessness, protected classes and the disproportionate affect that the pandemic has on them and the relationship between of these issues combined.
+Therefore, these are areas of prioritization that reflect public feedback.